 After Action Reviews value open, candor, and frankness.
 Not many groups open up and provide complete candor, but you should encourage full disclosure.
 Participants identify mistakes they made as well as observations about others.
 Discourage or prohibit any other use of confidential discussions, such as supporting performance evaluations.

-This workshop typical takes from a partial day to an entire week.
-It may include twenty to thirty people or more, but not necessarily everyone at once, as participation may be spread out over the course of the workshop.
+An After Action Review workshop typically takes from a partial day to an entire week.
+It may include twenty to thirty people or more, but not necessarily everyone at once.
+Hence, participation varies over the course of the workshop.

 Agenda for an After Action Review Meeting, aka Post Mortem